 All startups know retention is king.
 If you can’t fix your retention problem, you’re dead.

 So why do most startups still concentrate all their resources on acquisition?
 Because it’s a cakewalk compared to retention.
 It’s fun to blow money on marketing and sales, less so to slog over numbers and analyses, getting into the nitty-gritty of why people think your app sucks.

-But retention is the foundation of growth; without keeping your existing users, you’re always filling a leaky bucket.
+But retention analytics is the foundation of growth; without keeping your existing users, you’re always filling a leaky bucket.
 You might be growing based on new users for a while, but eventually you’ll use up all possible acquisitions.
 Your user numbers will plateau, then decline.
 Then you’re dead.

-But how do you know what to focus on when you start looking at your retention numbers?
+But how do you know what to focus on when you start looking at your retention metrics?
 Many people don’t know how to analyze their retention in any meaningful way to drive growth and make their app better for both existing and new users.
 That’s where retention analysis comes into play.